DeepaSree16/Materials/source/Store/Store_Folder_Structure.rst

 Structure
 +++++++++

-:Store Root: http://iPearl.talentsprint.com/store Referred to as $STORE

-The Store folder contains the following Content Modules and Content sub-modules, based within the scope of content in the FS, GP and XP programs in TalentSprint.
+I. The Store folder contains the following 3-level folders, based within the scope of content in the FS, GP and XP programs in TalentSprint.
+It is the physical location of all TS program contents.
+The Store folder structure is as described below:

+* Folder level 1: Topic folder: This is a broad topic category which exists as part of any TS program's content
+  - The folder name consists of a 2 letter code in capitals
+  - For example: 'AI' (Artificial Intelligence) is a level 1 folder title
+* Folder level 2: Sub-topic folder: This is a sub-topic within a broad topic category
+  - The folder name consists of a 3 letter code in capitals
+  - For example: In the AI folder, 'CML' (ClassicalMachineLearning) is a level 2 folder title
+  - It is not necessary that a Folder level 2 be always created in a Folder level 1.
+* Folder level 3: Sub-sub topic folder: This is a single specific topic within a sub-topic category
+  - The folder name consists of the complete name of the topic, without abbreviation, with initial letters capitalized and no space between subsequent words in the topic
+  - For example: In AI, under the CML folder, 'LinearRegression' is a level 3 folder title
+  - It is not necessary that a Folder level 3 be always created in a Folder level 2.

+II.
+Folder titles in the Store folder are as listed below:

 STORE